H-SG/aoc_2022_python/README.md

 This was a fun one!
 Easy to fall into a computational trap, but I think this is probably about as efficient as I can make it with this set approach.
 Some of my colleagues have achieved much better speed with using dicts and tuples as keys, which in hindsight is probably a better approach.

 A unique addition for today is itertools.
 I've not used that library much before, but I guess it's time to get at it and use some of the nice features it has.

+## Day 15
+This was an interesting one, it's taken me a nice long time to figure out a reasonable approach for part 2, and I have something which solves in under two minutes.
+I do, however, have an idea for fasterer...